Skip to main content

 • You may bring 1-2 tablecloths, display items for your table, and swag to give away to attendees.

-• Listed in the agenda as an event sponsor at the platinum level
+• Listed in the agenda as an event sponsor at the Platinum level

-• Mentioned as a Platinum sponsor in at least two emails to participants before the conference (sponsor may supply a message of up to 100 words, and may include hyperlinks and/or graphics)
+• Mentioned as a Platinum sponsor in at least two emails to participants before the conference (sponsor may supply a message of up to 100 words, and may include hyperlinks and/or graphics).

 • Thanked in the newsletter distributed after the event